PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 09:52:51
+Last updated: 2024-04-06 09:53:24
-Random Quote: Yes Barney, your submissions were recieved and no, we will not be attending any parties in your pants. - Ted Mosby
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby